-Learner assessment is a crucial component of the education system that helps evaluate the progress, understanding, and skills of students.
+Learner assessment is a crucial component of the education system that helps evaluate students’ progress, understanding, and skills.

-It involves various methods and techniques to measure the knowledge, abilities, and achievements of learners.
+It involves various methods and techniques to measure learners’ knowledge, abilities, and achievements.

-This guide aims to provide an overview of learner assessment, its importance, key types of assessments, benefits, features, best practices, ways to give feedback, and examples of learner assessment.
+This guide provides an overview of learner assessment, its importance, critical types of evaluations, benefits, features, best practices, ways to give feedback, and examples of learner assessment.

 Definition:

-Learner assessment refers to the systematic process of gathering evidence and evaluating the knowledge, skills, and competencies of students.
+Learner assessment refers to the systematic process of gathering evidence and evaluating students’ knowledge, skills, and competencies.

-It involves the use of various assessment methods, such as tests, quizzes, projects, presentations, observations, and discussions, to measure the learning outcomes and progress of learners.
+It involves using various assessment methods, such as tests, quizzes, projects, presentations, observations, and discussions, to measure learners’ learning outcomes and progress.

 Why is Learner Assessment Important?